 If you strike out at garage sales, try your hand at making simple flower garden helpers like a seed dibber made from the sharpened handle of a broken trowel, which will create quick holes for transplants and seeds.

 Another helpful tool easy to make from leftover materials is the compost screen, which sifts chunks from finished compost to yield a fine material suitable for starting seeds.
-Make this sieve by attaching a piece of 1/16 inch plastic or metal mesh to a wooden frame.
-By using this sieve to screen compost, flower gardeners save even more money by avoiding expensive seed starting potting mix.
+Make this sieve by attaching a piece of 1/16-inch plastic or metal mesh to a wooden frame.
+By using this sieve to screen compost, flower gardeners save even more money by avoiding expensive seed starting the potting mix.
 Don't discard chunks from the sieve unless they are rocks; toss uncomposted roots and stems back into the compost bin.